 Where to Store Your Non-Disclosure Agreement

-The employee handbook explains in plainer language what is expected to be protected by the agreement, serving as training on the agreement.
-It is also much easier to update the handbook quickly as your business expands (whereas an NDA should be written in a way that should rarely need editing).
+This is because the employee handbook explains in plainer language what is expected to be protected by the agreement, serving as training on the agreement.
+It is also much easier to update the handbook quickly as your business expands (whereas the contract should be written in a way that rarely should need editing).

 The employee handbook section elaborating on the importance of confidentiality should include the following elements:

-- Labeling proprietary information as “secret and confidential,” e.g., labeling hard drives or customer files as such.
+- Labeling proprietary information as “secret and confidential,” like labeling hard drives or customer files as such.

 - Limiting employee access to confidential information to a “need to know” basis by having passcode-required applications or files.

-- Right to periodically search employee lockers, desks, and computer files for unauthorized storage of information.
+- Periodically searching employee lockers, desks, and computer files for unauthorized storage of information.